-Mr. N and custodial parent Z K are the parents of J, who is 9.2 Ms. K has primary physical custody of J. Both parents live in E.
+Mr. N and custodial parent E N are the parents of three children: J, age 9, D III, age 6, and C, age 5.2 Ms. N has primary physical custody of the children.
+Both parents live in E.

 Mr. N has five biological children, who live in three different households.
-J is Mr. N's oldest child, though only by a month.
-Mr. N's three next-oldest children are 9, 6, and 5 years old.
-They live with their mother in a separate household.
-Mr. N and his wife recently had a baby, who is Mr. N's fifth and youngest child.
-In addition to his wife and new baby, Mr. N's home also includes his three stepchildren, ages 8, 7, and 5, who Mr. N helps support financially.
+J, D and C are Mr. N's three middle children.
+Mr. N also has an older son who is 9 years old.
+That child is one month older than J. He lives with his mother in a separate household.
+Mr. N and his wife recently had a baby, who is now five months old.
+She is Mr. N's fifth and youngest child.
+In addition to his wife and baby, Mr. N's home also includes his three stepchildren, ages 8, 7, and 5, who Mr. N helps support financially.
 Mr. N's wife earned wage income in 2015, but she does not currently work.